aleung27/VS-Statuses/README.md

 [![GitHub license](https://img.shields.io/github/license/aleung27/VS-Statuses)](https://github.com/aleung27/VS-Statuses/blob/master/LICENSE)
 [![Twitter](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2Faleung27%2FVS-Statuses)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Faleung27%2FVS-Statuses)

-:large_orange_diamond: Want to see what all your friends are working on?
+Want to see what all your friends are working on?

-:large_orange_diamond: Want to see who else is coding with you at 3am the night before your project is due?
+Want to see who else is coding with you at 3am the night before your project is due?

-:large_orange_diamond: Want everyone to know you code in Rust or Julia?
+Want everyone to know you code in Rust or Julia?

 Look no further, this is the extension for you (and your friends!).